Sport

 Short-statured people are capable of equal active participation with average-sized people in many sports such as golf, swimming, water-skiing, snow skiing, hockey and cricket.
 In some cases, their participation may depend on certain changes or modifications to sports equipment.
 If short-statured people cannot actively participate in sport for whatever reason, then they can pursue other ways of remaining involved with sport such as coaching, scoring, time-keeping, or even administration.
 The SSPA encourages its short-statured members to participate as much as possible in community activities, including sport.

-For tips at School Carnivals, download this guide School-Carnivals.pdf
+For general tips at School Carnivals, download this guide School-Carnivals.pdf For cross-country recommendations, download this guide

 The centerpiece of the SSPAs involvement in sport has been the annual sporting weekend held in Albury each Queen’s Birthday weekend in June.
 On occasions, sports days have been held as part of National Convention programmes.
 The pinnacle of the SSPAs sporting competition has been the NSW v Victoria Annual Basketball match.